GStreamer/gstreamer/markdown/frequently-asked-questions/dependencies.md

 ## Does GStreamer depend on GNOME or GTK+?

-No, it's just that many of the applications developed for GStreamer happen to be GNOME or GTK+ applications, including some of our sample applications.
-There are just as many applications that use the Qt toolkit or that are written for Mac OS/X, Windows, Android or iOS.
-We aim to provide an API that is toolkit agnostic, so that GStreamer can be used from any toolkit, desktop environment or operating system.
+No, it's just that many GStreamer applications, including some of our sample ones, happen to be GNOME or GTK+ applications, but there are just as many using the Qt toolkit or written for Mac OS/X, Windows, Android or iOS.

+We aim to provide an API that is toolkit-agnostic, so that GStreamer can be used from any toolkit, desktop environment or operating system.